ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

   `RAM reservation = RAM size` (from Table 1)

-* {{site.data.keyword.vmwaresolutions_short}} does not preconfigure HA.
+* {{site.data.keyword.vmwaresolutions_full}} does not preconfigure HA.
 For more information, see the AskF5 article [Creating an Active-Standby Configuration Using the Setup Utility](https://techdocs.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/tmos-implementations-11-5-0/2.html){:external}.
 * For information about the activities you should perform after you deploy F5 networks, see [Working with F5 Networks BigIP in IBM Cloud for VMware](https://developer.ibm.com/recipes/tutorials/working-with-f5-networks-bigip-in-ibm-cloud-for-vmware/){:external}.

 ### Planning considerations